nbermudezs/bracketology/README.md

 round of the tournament.
 The `annealing_model` can be used to tell the generator to use a particular set of these probabilities instead of the MLE probabilities.
 This attribute allows one of ten values: 25_1985, 26_1985, 27_1985, 28_1985, 29_1985, 30_1985, 31_1985, 28_2002, 29_2002, 30_2002.
 - `format` determines the outcome encoding used for the vector representation of the bracket.
 Currently, only **TTT** is supported for both generation and scoring of brackets.
-The generators can create brackets using the **FFF** encoding but the scoring function needs to be updated to support the scoring of this definition.
+The generators can create brackets using the **FFF** encoding but some of the generators don't support the new scoring function, namely, the *generatorPower.py* and *generatorBradleyTerry.py*.
+The other scripts fully support FFF but no experiments have been performed with it.
 - `triplets` specifies a list of triplet names whose bits will be determined from the distribution of the triplet values and not at a bitwise level.
 There are seven regional triplets: E8_F4, S16_E8_1, S16_E8_2, R1_R2_1, R1_R2_2, R1_R2_3, and R1_R2_4.
 For more details, see `doc triplets and paths.pdf`.
 - `non-regional-triplets` same as `triplets` but for the triplets that involve the last rounds: NCG, R4_R5_1, R4_R5_2.